An Alternative Explanation of the Subud Exercise in Psychological Terms

 situational context.
 For instance, had the bedroom door been open, cat hair on

 the squashed pillow transmits the same message as before.
-Among humans, however,
+Among humans,

-relevant information might be conveyed indexically only thanks to some
+however, relevant information might be conveyed indexically only thanks to some

 non-symbolic social convention.
 For example, my cat being locked in the garage,

-icons and indices.
+of icons and indices.

-The significance of the capacity for symbol
+The significance of symbol manipulation is immense to

-manipulation is immense to the point that it virtually defines our species.
-One
+the point that it virtually defines our species.
+A major advantage of it is

-major advantage of symbols is that, employing metaphor, we can describe, name
+that, employing metaphor, we can describe, name and record things, processes

-and record things, processes and encounters that have not been previously
+and encounters that have not been previously described, named or recorded.

 truths, despite the conceptual meaning of truth itself being determined by